dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/accordion/demos.md

 ### Accordion with a single container

-A single container is used only for wider screens (desktop).
-And when the users screen is more narrow (mobile) it will change to a normal accordion.
+A single container is only used for wider screens (desktop).
+When the users' screen is narrower (mobile), it will change to a normal accordion.
 The change happens with CSS only, so it will not interrupt any React render.

 <AccordionContainerExample />